tristandc.com

 3. Clearance on Arrival

-Those vessels which have not made advance arrangements to call at Tristan must obtain prior clearance from the Harbourmaster, Medical Officer and Immigration Officer before anchoring or disembarking passengers or crew.
-Communications can be established via Tristan Radio on VHF channel 16.
+Vessels that have not made advance arrangements to call at Tristan must obtain prior clearance from the Harbourmaster, Medical Officer and Immigration Officer before anchoring, or disembarking passengers or crew.

 4. Anchorage